-Locating an active-adult community with a commercial component along the 15-501 corridor increases the potential user base for future bus transportation, making such an offering more financially viable.
-The Developer has spoken with Chatham County Transit and received their input and support of the planned transit stop location and overall plan.

-• Access to Open Space can improve health outcomes:

-• The open space types incorporated throughout the development will encourage residents and the community to participate in outside activities and create social connectivity (pages 36 & 37).
+- Locating an active-adult community with a commercial component along the 15-501 corridor increases the potential user base for future bus transportation, making such an offering more financially viable.
+The Developer has worked with Chatham County Transit and received their input and support of the planned transit stop location on 15-501 and overall plan.
+In addition, an alternate bus stop location is shown in Exhibit B.3 if the 15-501 location is not viable. - Access to Open Space can improve health outcomes: - The open space types incorporated throughout the development will encourage residents and the community to participate in outside activities and create social connectivity (pages 36 & 37).